 The cookies are reminiscent of Mallomars, though these cookies have a chocolate cookie base instead of shortbread.
 Canada has its own version of Mallomars called Whippets, and the U.K. has Tunnock’s Tea Cakes.
 Safe to say, the combination of marshmallow and chocolate is well-loved in various parts of the globe!

-They’re a delicious after-school snack, an afternoon treat with a cup of coffee, or a bedtime snack with a glass of milk.
+Try them as an after-school snack, an afternoon treat with a cup of coffee, or a bedtime snack with a glass of milk.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.